t4d-gmbh/git-and-its-remotes/source/content/contributing/step_by_step.md

      For smaller changes you might directly work on the healthy reference (i.e. **`main`**) of the forked repository.
      Bigger changes should be implemented in a separate branch following the feature branch approach, for example.
    - Follow the project's coding style and guidelines.
-   - Make sure the branch you implement the changes in remains up to date with the target branch from to repository.
+   - Make sure the branch on which you implement the changes, remains up to date with the target branch from to repository.
    - Test and document your changes.
 {% endif %}